PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 #### Graph functions (Waher.Script.Graphs)

 The following functions are available in the `Waher.Script.Graphs` library.
+In an interactive script environment, clicking on the resulting graphs will return a vector corresponding to the point under the mouse.

 | Function                                | Description                                           | Example                                   |
 |-----------------------------------------|-------------------------------------------------------|-------------------------------------------|